12-Month Wedding Timeline

 Or even better, if you hire a band for dinner, find out if they can cover all three sections of your event, including the ceremony, cocktail reception, and dinner- dance.

-Ensure the musicians for the ceremony are self-sufficient and bring their equipment (amplifiers if needed, note stands, lighting to see their scores).
+Ensure the musicians for the ceremony are self-sufficient and bring their equipment (amplifiers if needed, note stands, and lighting to see their scores).

 6 Months Before Your Wedding